germainelry/notion-ai-bot/NOTION_SETUP.md

 ## Benefits of This Setup

-✅ **Clean Responses**: No timestamp clutter in the response text ✅ **Sortable**: You can sort by generation date
+✅ **Async & Fast Mode**: Bot is fully async and can be set to instant response ✅ **Configurable Delays**: All delays and intervals are configurable via env vars ✅ **Clean Responses**: No timestamp clutter in the response text ✅ **Sortable**: You can sort by generation date
 ✅ **Filterable**: Filter by date ranges